MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-security.md

 You don't need to open inbound connections to the corporate network.

 Application proxy connectors only use outbound connections to the Microsoft Entra application proxy service.
-There is no need to open firewall ports for incoming connections.
+There's no need to open firewall ports for incoming connections.
 Traditional proxies require a perimeter network (also known as *DMZ*, *demilitarized zone*, or *screened subnet*) and allow access to unauthenticated connections at the network edge.
 With application proxy, you don't need a perimeter network because all connections are outbound and take place over a secure channel.

 For more information about connectors, see [Understand Microsoft Entra application proxy connectors](application-proxy-connectors.md).